 When possible, do the job yourself before hiring someone, to help you understand the skills necessary.
 Once you fully understand the job requirements, hire the right person, not the best person from among those who responded.

 To hire the best person from among many, you need to read tons of resumes, do many phone interviews, and conduct at least five to 10 in-person interviews.
 If you create standards that clearly define the right person for the job, you’ll know when you meet them, even if you’ve only interviewed one or two people.

-It’s become a cliché to say you should hire people smarter than you.
-Most successful business owners strive to do so.
-But the smartest, most skillful people are not always the right people for the job.
-One of our biggest hiring mistakes as a young company was not paying attention to cultural fit.
+One of biggest hiring mistakes is not paying attention to cultural fit.
+The smartest, most skilful people are not always the right people for the job.
 You can teach skills, but you cannot teach passion, a good work ethic and respect for the collaborative process.
 When you add a lone ranger to an efficient and collaborative group, you can undermine the entire team and the evolution of your company.